Successfully tread the risk & compliance management tightrope with RPA

 Estimated reading time: 4 mins

 The banking, financial services, and insurance (BFSI) sector is highly dynamic and is under continuous evolution.
 The primary reason for this dynamism are the regulatory compliance measures and procedure upgrades mandated by the federal authorities from time to time to protect the interests of the BFSI institutions and their clients.
 Besides, as the economy opens up in a multi-directional mode, monitoring each and every financial transaction has become an imperative as bad actors are continuously on the lookout for loop holes in the otherwise secure and protected BFSI environment.

 Today, the BFSI institutions have to meet close to 500 different compliance requirements for their retail and corporate customers almost on a daily basis.
-While treading the tight rope between managing risk and compliance, the BFSI segment needs to be precocious in every respect and as a result they have to heavily rely on automation.
-Manual transactions can result in an error or a slip; however, automation practices are adept at a continuous, hawk-eyed surveillance in a 24 x 7 x 365 mode.
+While treading the tight rope between managing risk and compliance, the BFSI segment needs to be precocious in every respect and as a result, they have to heavily rely on automation.
+Manual transactions can result in an error or a slip; however, automation practices are adept at continuous, hawk-eyed surveillance in a 24 x 7 x 365 mode.
 Robotic Process Automation (RPA) also referred to as Robotics, has always proved its mettle in BFSI along with other process-intensive domains.
 Intelligent Automation or Artificial Intelligence (AI) / Machine Learning (ML) enabled RPA allows the BFSI institutions to go that extra mile and automate the regulatory and compliance processes where otherwise human intelligence and human decision making is required.

 How RPA and Intelligent Automation enable risk and compliance management in BFSI